sodascience/awesome-citizen-science-nl/README.md

 - [Bioblitz](https://www.tuintelling.nl/data/result/evenement/EBB) - A contest where citizens try to discover as many animals and plants in their backyard within a 24-hour time period.  (`2020` - `recurring`)
 - [Wadertrack ](https://www.naturetoday.com/intl/nl/nature-reports/message/?msg=25068) - Citizens register their observations of color ringed oystercatchers. (`2012` - `2020`)
 - [SnailSnap](https://www.universiteitleiden.nl/citizensciencelab/projecten/naturalis) - Citizens download an app with which they make pictures of snails they encountered from April up until October.
 The app sends the photo, along with the coordinates of the place it was taken at to waarneming.nl. (`2017` - `recurring`)
-- [Witte Gebieden](https://www.floron.nl/meedoen/witte-gebieden ) - Citizens (mostly florists) reserve a “Wit Gebied” beforehand.
+- [Witte Gebieden](https://www.floron.nl/meedoen/witte-gebieden ) - Citizens (mostly florists) reserve a ‚ÄúWit Gebied‚Äù beforehand.
 These are areas where florists are not as active, so there are less observations compared to other areas.
-Florists then visit such an area for a maximum of one day and fill in lists of what they found in the area that covers at least three “kilometerhokken”.  (`2016` - `ongoing`)
+Florists then visit such an area for a maximum of one day and fill in lists of what they found in the area that covers at least three ‚Äúkilometerhokken‚Äù.  (`2016` - `ongoing`)
 - [Muggenradar](https://www.naturetoday.com/intl/nl/observations/mosquito-radar) - Citizens report how much trouble they experience from mosquitoes (none, a little, much, very much).  (`2016` - `ongoing`)
 - [Kilometerhokken Inventariseren](https://www.floron.nl/meedoen/kilometerhokken-inventariseren ) - Citizens register the locations plant species by crossing them off on a list in a predetermined area. (`1988` - `ongoing`)
 - [Van Kroeg tot Kraamkamer](https://www.tuintelling.nl/kraamkamer) - Citizens observe the animals in their backyards for a predetermined period of ten days and note what kind of behavior they display (kroeg, hotel or kraamkamer).  (`2017` - `recurring`)